cloud-custodian/cloud-custodian/docs/source/azure/policy/resources/cognitiveservices.rst

 Example Policies
 ----------------

-This set of policies will mark all IoT Hubs for deletion in 7 days that have 'test' in name (ignore case), and then perform the delete operation on those ready for deletion.
+This set of policies will mark all Cognitive Services accounts for deletion in 7 days that have 'test' in name (ignore case), and then perform the delete operation on those ready for deletion.

 .. code-block:: yaml